patreeceeo/wootmux/README.md

 ### API

 You can't really do OOP in POSIX Shell.
-Instead, we use functions in the form of a "wm_<object>_new_*" that creates an <object> and returns its UUID.
+Instead, we use functions in the form of a "wm\_&lt;object&gt;\_new\_*" that creates an <object> and returns its UUID.
 We can then use this UUID to perform further actions with this object.

 #### Sessions
 ##### New